DrTimothyAldenDavis/GraphBLAS/README.md

 Test:           Extensive tests, not meant for general usage.
 To compile
-                SuiteSparse:GraphBLAS and test in MATLAB, go to this directory and type gbmake;testall in MATLAB.
+                SuiteSparse:GraphBLAS and test in MATLAB, go to this directory and type make;testall in MATLAB.

 User:           user-defined objects at compile-time (.m4 files)